-Diego Villada is a K. Leroy Irvis Fellow/Teaching Fellow at the University of Pittsburgh.
-He is currently in his fourth year as a doctoral student in Theatre and Performance Studies.
-At Pitt, Diego teaches courses related to beginner-level performance, advanced physical acting, theatre and collaboration, dramatic literature as well as theatre history.
-His production work centers on movement for the stage (as a director and fight choreographer) and academic research focuses on Latin America (related to performances of culture in Colombia or Brazil).
-Under the tutelage of his advisor Dr. Lisa Jackson-Schebetta, Diego aims to study how performance is related to the construction, maintenance and shifting of identities in the Americas.
+Diego Villada is a K. Leroy Irvis Fellow and PhD candidate at the University of Pittsburgh.
+He is currently in his fifth year as a doctoral student in Theatre and Performance Studies.
+At Pitt, Diego has taught courses related to beginner-level performance, advanced physical acting, theatre and collaboration, dramatic literature as well as theatre history.
+His production work centers on movement for the stage (as a director and fight choreographer) and academic research focuses on Latin America --related to performances of culture in Colombia or Brazil.
+Under the tutelage of his advisor Dr. Lisa Jackson-Schebetta, Diego studies how performance is related to the construction, maintenance and shifting of identities as related to staged "authenticity" in the Americas.

 Diego was invited to give a lecture and workshop in 2016 as a part of the Novas Ideias Para um Mundo Melhor international lecture series at Universidade do Estado da Bahia - UNEB in Salvador, Bahia, Brazil.
 He also completed two research trips in the summer of 2016 that focused on African American roots tourism to Bahia and the experiences related to the renown Festa da Boa Morte of Cachoeira, Bahia.